 - Traction aiding differentials in either front or rear will be required for Swamp Lake Trail

 Have you ever thought of running the Dusy Ershim Trail, but never had enough time to do it?
 We have the answer.
-The scenic Swamp Lake Trail offers the same beautiful scenery but can be run in one day, or you can enjoy it over a two-day period with the return of our overnight run.
+The scenic Swamp Lake Trail offers the same beautiful scenery.
 If you think the Swamp Lake Trail is too difficult, we have the scenic beauty of the Bald Mountain Trail with spectacular views of Shaver Lake.

-Saturday morning up to fifty rigs will head to Swamp Lake, a challenging trail that climbs to over 9,000 feet and offers awe inspiring views of the Sierras including Mount Whitney, Grouse Lake and old mining operations.
+Saturday morning up to fifty rigs will head out for the Bald Mountain Extreme Run.
+The Swamp Lake Run will leave on Sunday morning.
+It's a challenging trail that climbs to over 9,000 feet and offers awe-inspiring views of the Sierras including Mount Whitney, Grouse Lake and old mining operations.
 Squeeze Rock, Rooster Rock, the rock garden and Blast Rock are just some of the problems that drivers and spotters must negotiate over the fifteen-mile loop trail.
 Full size rigs can negotiate the trail if the driver is skilled and can accept body damage.
 A locker, 33-inch tires, front and rear tow points, and other usual Cal4Wheel safety items are required.
 A winch is strongly recommended.
-There will be a one-day (complete trail) and an overnight run.
+The regular Bald Mountain run also leaves Sunday morning, and will be UTV friendly.

 The Central District is pleased to sponsor this Cal4Wheel fund raiser and we hope that more wheelers will make this part of their Labor Day plans.
 We are experiencing growth in the number of participants and volunteers.
 Since the Swamp Lake Run is limited to fifty rigs, be sure to sign up early if you are interested in this run.
 We will have on-site registration, but our hosts, the High Sierra Ranger District of the Sierra National Forest, is very committed to protecting these trails for all to enjoy in the future.